hatedabamboo/notes.hatedabamboo.me/docs/posts/signing-your-git-commits-with-gpg-key.md

 tags:
   - git
   - gpg
+title: "Signing your git commits with GPG key"
 ---
-# Signing your git commits with GPG key

 We all use git.
 We all are familiar with pull, push and commit commands and we don't give them too much thought apart from that.
 Like, what can possibly be complicated about a commit?
 But is it actually this simple and straightforward?